AlexRossmann/MasterClass/README.md

 (2) Simple Linear Regression based on three features (brand, sales, shop time) and price as a target.

-(3) Multiple Linear Regression based in a car dealer data set (price as target).
+(3) Multiple Linear Regression based on a car dealer data set (price as target).

+(4) Classification (Logistic Regression) based on bank data.

+(5) Classification (Logistic Regression) based on telecommunications data.

+(6) Cluster Analysis based on market segmentation data.